Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### After installing the AWS CLI, a Developer tries to run the command awsconfigure but receives the following error:Error: aws: command not found.
+### After installing the AWS CLI, a Developer tries to run the command aws configure but receives the following error: `Error: aws: command not found`.
 What is the most likely cause of this error?

-- [x] The aws executable is not in the PATH environment variable.
+- [x] The `aws` executable is not in the PATH environment variable.
-- [ ] Access to the aws executable has been denied to the installer.
+- [ ] Access to the `aws` executable has been denied to the installer.
 - [ ] Incorrect AWS credentials were provided.
-- [ ] The aws script does not have an executable file mode.
+- [ ] The `aws` script does not have an executable file mode.

 **[⬆ Back to Top](#table-of-contents)**